 Get to know our Mayor and Councillors below:

 Mayor Lee Brain is a fourth-generation “Rupertite”.
 Raised in Prince Rupert, he spent his time working with at-risk youth, as well as getting involved in the community through volunteering on First Nations issues, arts, sustainability and has facilitated group development.
 Lee has a degree in Developmental Psychology, focused on Sustainable Community Development and Dialogue.
 He also holds a Certificate in Innovative Leadership.
 He has studied various governing systems including innovative international 21st century community models.
 In 2009, he spent a month on one of the world’s largest oil refineries in India gaining knowledge of processes involved in global oil operations.

 Lee has over five years of professional facilitation experience and training, along with extensive experience in conflict resolution and mediation.
 Lee's facilitation experience, combined with his passion, energy and enthusiasm is an asset for any group seeking to become more effective, innovative and engaged.

 Councillor Barry Cunningham

 Councilor Barry Cunningham has lived in Prince Rupert for 37 years, working first as a flooring contractor and now in environmental response for the Canadian Coast Guard.

-Barry’s volunteer activities have included the Prince Rupert Labor Council, the Unemployed Action Centre, Executive member of Prince Rupert Minor Hockey, and minor soccer coach.
+Barry’s volunteer activities have included the Prince Rupert Labour Council, the Unemployed Action Centre, Executive member of Prince Rupert Minor Hockey, and minor soccer coach.

-Barry’s focus on Council is promoting economic development with a focus on equality, fairness, labor issues and environmental commitments from industry.
+Barry’s focus on Council is promoting economic development with a focus on equality, fairness, labour issues and environmental commitments from industry.